-Are serving sentences in county jails and have fewer than 120 days left to serve; 2 3 Are being detained in county jails because they had been released on probation or 4 parole, but have been picked up on technical violations of their conditions (e.g., 5 conduct that violates the conditions of parole or probation but would not otherwise 6 constitute a criminal offense, such as a failure to report, failure to appear for a 7 required drug test, failure to complete community service in an allotted time, failure 8 to attend school or counseling, missing a restitution payment, or failure to maintain 9 employment) and the bail on the underlying conviction is above \$0, and they are 10 unable to post bail.
-11 Are being detained in juvenile halls, juvenile camps and ranches, and Division of 12 Juvenile Justice facilities; 13 Are being detained in county and state custody subject to Immigration and Customs 14 Enforcement ("ICE") detainers (Form I-247A) requesting that state and local official 15 notify ICE when the individual is due for release from custody and permit ICE to tak 16 custody of the individual at the point they are released from criminal custody.
-Many 17 individuals are due for release now or soon, at which point they will be subject to 18 transfers to ICE custody and incarceration in ICE detention facilities in California.
-My own experience confirms what experts in this case have stated: that jails and ties are not designed, constructed, or managed in ways that readily allow social other protective measures unless populations are substantially reduced, and that that take some precautions do not or cannot follow protections regularly.
-For 19 8.
-20 juvenile facilities are not designed, constructed, or managed in ways that readily allow social 21 distancing or other protective measures unless populations are substantially reduced, and that 22 even facilities that take some precautions do not or cannot follow protections regularly.
-For example, a client I "met" with last weekend via a video conference reported that although the ja 23 Docum 24 has provided a remote video conference capacity for attorney-client conferencing, the practices 25 associated with that capacity create substantial risk of exposure.
-Specifically, my client was 26 transported from his cell to the video conference room by a deputy who handcuffed him (with a 27 metal handcuff which I understand to be a surface on which the virus can survive for substantial 28 periods of time) to another inmate from a different cell for approximately 5-7 minutes.
-My client
+- Are serving sentences in county jails and have fewer than 120 days left to serve; - Are being detained in county jails because they had been released on probation or parole, but have been picked up on technical violations of their conditions (e.g., conduct that violates the conditions of parole or probation but would not otherwise constitute a criminal offense, such as a failure to report, failure to appear for a required drug test, failure to complete community service in an allotted time, failure to attend school or counseling, missing a restitution payment, or failure to maintain employment) and the bail on the underlying conviction is above \$0, and they are unable to post bail. - Are being detained in juvenile halls, juvenile camps and ranches, and Division of Juvenile Justice facilities; - Are being detained in county and state custody subject to Immigration and Customs Enforcement ("ICE") detainers (Form I-247A) requesting that state and local officials notify ICE when the individual is due for release from custody and permit ICE to take custody of the individual at the point they are released from criminal custody.
+Many individuals are due for release now or soon, at which point they will be subject to transfers to ICE custody and incarceration in ICE detention facilities in California. - 8.
+My own experience confirms what experts in this case have stated: that jails and juvenile facilities are not designed, constructed, or managed in ways that readily allow social distancing or other protective measures unless populations are substantially reduced, and that even facilities that take some precautions do not or cannot follow protections regularly.
+For example, a client I "met" with last weekend via a video conference reported that although the jab has provided a remote video conference capacity for attorney-client conferencing, the practices associated with that capacity create substantial risk of exposure.
+Specifically, my client was transported from his cell to the video conference room by a deputy who handcuffed him (with a metal handcuff which I understand to be a surface on which the virus can survive for substantial periods of time) to another inmate from a different cell for approximately 5-7 minutes.
+My client was then placed in a small video conferencing room with minimal ventilation which he reports had just been vacated by a third inmate.
+I have been informed that he was also handcuffed to another inmate on the return to his cell.